version-manager/woof/docs/roadmap.md

 There are three levels of support:

 - None
-- Experimental (currently there is a fetcher/module, but hasn't been tested a lot)
+- Experimental (currently there is a fetcher and/or module, but hasn't been tested a lot)
 - Testing (works for the most common platforms, arches, and versions, but probably bugs on more esoteric combinations)
 - Complete (fully complete with tests)